bpops/timeslide/README.md

 ## Setup for Development

-In MacOS, install [homebrew](https://brew.sh).
+In macOS, install [homebrew](https://brew.sh).
 Then, use it to install Python 3.7 (*not* 3.8) with `brew install python3`.
 Ensure it is linked in your path (`brew link python3`).
 You can always double-check that this is the correct version: `python --version` should show 3.7.

 Next, run the bootstrap file which will clone deoldify, download the colorizing models, and install all python requirements in a virtual environment.
 ```